 – There are quite a few drills and even games that kids would love (always make it fun for them).
 A lot has been posted in the Tennis Games and Drills for Kids section at WebTennis24.com.
 Kids love them!

 16. “lesson plans for senior players”

-– We have posted many lesson plans at WebTennisDrills.com that can be applied to seniors also.
-Most of the drills and games presented there can be adapted to senior players with respect to applying the proper recovery time and adjusting the intensity of the effort.
+– We have posted many lesson plans at WebTennis24.com that can be applied to seniors also.
+Most of the drills and games presented here can be adapted to senior players with respect to applying the proper recovery time and adjusting the intensity of the effort.

-17. “I have some problems right know with the correct contact to hit the ball, the toss and correct way to hit with topspin.”
+17. “I have some problems right now with the correct contact to hit the ball, the toss and the correct way to hit with topspin.”

-– The Anticipation in tennis comes with experience and a conscientious effort to pay attention to your opponent’s body language before he/she strikes the ball, as well as with a good court coverage knowledge.
+– Anticipation in tennis comes with experience and a conscientious effort to pay attention to your opponent’s body language before they strike the ball, as well as with good court coverage knowledge.
 Study those and you’ll find yourself being in the right spot (most of the time), saving energy and winning points easier.